 Keto gets a bad reputation for being expensive.
 But it doesn't have to be.

-You don’t need grass-fed everything or overpriced “keto” products.
-With the right plan, you can eat low-carb, nutrient-dense meals without blowing your grocery budget.
+You don't need grass-fed everything or overpriced keto bars and shakes to eat low-carb, nutrient-dense meals.
+With the right plan, you can stay in ketosis without blowing your grocery budget.

-Here’s how to keep it affordable—and realistic.
-I’ve been doing keto on a budget for years, and these strategies actually work.
+Here's how to keep it affordable and realistic.
+I've been doing keto on a budget for years, and these strategies actually work.
+For more done-for-you options, browse our free keto meal plans.

 Is Keto More Expensive?

-It can be if you’re buying keto bars, shakes, and almond flour everything.
-But the core of keto is simple food:
+Keto is only expensive if you make it that way.
+It can cost a lot if you're buying keto bars, shakes, and almond-flour everything, but the core of keto is simple, inexpensive food:

 • Eggs